My French roots

 Over the years, my cooking has greatly evolved.
-Arriving in the US at the age of 22, I had to adapt my cooking to ingredients I could find here (forget fromage blanc or boudin noir…).
+Arriving in the US at the age of 22, I had to adapt my cooking to ingredients I could find here (forget fromage blanc and creme fraiche).
 Then I had to cook for my children as they were growing up – introducing them to classic French dishes but also mixing in some very American staples like hamburgers and hot-dogs (yes, guilty of that…).
 I am proud to say they both turned out very healthy, will try just about any food, and can cook even better than I can.
 My husband, who grew up in New York, is by far my best customer.
 He has also influenced my cooking over the years, encouraging me to broaden my repertoire with different ethnic influences, from Indian to Chinese to Tex-Mex…

-As we are both getting older, though, my focus has turned to making healthy food choices to increase our chances of having a good quality of life into our late years.
+As we were both getting older, though, my focus turned to making healthy food choices to increase our chances of having a good quality of life into our late years.
 Since it is now widely recognized by the medical community that the healthiest way to eat is to follow a Mediterranean diet, I have been striving to build our meals around these guidelines.

 Eat Food.
 Not too much.
 Mostly plants.

 We all understand these basic principles summarized by Michael Pollan.
 Yet, applying them to our daily food choices requires a lot of research and planning.
 That’s the part I love to do.
 By sharing some of my recipes here, I hope to inspire you to prepare healthy meals for your family and friends.

 Your kitchen isn’t a restaurant or a cafeteria.
 Dinner time can be so much nicer with less ordering and more enjoying.
 Find meals everyone at the table will love and surprise your family with new recipes so tasty they will ask for more.